apache/infrastructure-asfyaml/docs/ASFYamlFeature.md

    foo: bar
 ~~~

+Environments can be set for any branch of a repository, although some features will only work on
+certain branches (such as the default branch or if a specific `whoami` is set).

 ## Accessing Other Features
 Any feature can perform lookups on other enabled features in the .asf.yaml instance by